enRose/enRose.github.io/c-sharp/dictionary-pattern/dictionary-pattern.md

 }
 ```

 In service, we create a Resolvers of dictionary<Enum, Func> type.
-The key is a string enum of a route name, and the value is a function delegate that serves that particular route.
+Its key is the string enum of a route name, and the value is a function delegate that serves that particular route.

-We are able to reduce controller code quite a bit, however, although the amount of code in the service has been reduced but not as significant as in controller.
-The reason is, just as in graphql's resolvers, each graphql resolver has to be specifically written out to serve a particular schema query or mutation, so do Rest API.
+We are able to reduce controller code quite a bit.
+And although the amount of code in the service has been reduced but not as significant as in controller.
+The reason is, just as in graphql's resolvers, each graphql resolver has to be specifically written out to serve a particular schema query or mutation, so does Rest API.
 There is no free lunch, someone, and in somewhere has to do the work!

 ```C#